Praqma/staci/README.md

 # Setup:
 You need to run `setup.sh` as root (or sudo).

+# Monitoring:
+Google's cadvisor is part of the suite and is accessible directly over port 8080 of the dockerhost the application suite is running on.
+Will prove quite handy!

 # Post Installation steps:

 ## Link Jira , BitBucket and Jira together: